Shatta Wale

-Early life
+Early life and education

-Charles Nii Armah Mensah Jr. was born in Accra, Ghana at the Police Hospital on 17 October 1984 to Charles Nii Armah Mensah Snr and Elsie Evelyn Avemegah.
+Charles Nii Armah Mensah Jr. was born in Korle Gonno from Accra, Ghana at the Police Hospital on 17 October 1984 to Charles Nii Armah Mensah Snr and Elsie Evelyn Avemegah.
 His father is a politician, businessman and legal practitioner.

-Shatta Wale attended Seven Great Princes Academy at Dansoman, a suburb in Accra, where he demonstrated an affinity for arts and acted in a popular drama series, By the Fireside, at the National Theatre of Ghana.
-He then continued to the Winneba Secondary School where he obtained his second cycle education.
-At the start of career, Wale was called Doggy.
+He attended Seven Great Princes Academy at Dansoman, a suburb in Accra, where he demonstrated an affinity for arts and acted in a popular drama series, By the Fireside, at the National Theatre of Ghana.
+He continued to the Winneba Secondary School, where he obtained his second cycle education.

+At the start of his career, he was called Doggy.